Rakovník: Economy

 The Rakovník Brewery was founded in 1454.
 It is one of the oldest breweries in the country.
 The beers are marketed under the brand Bakalář.

 In 1875, Otta's soap factory was opened.
 It was later called "Rakona" and today it is owned by Procter & Gamble.

 In 1883, a ceramic factory was established, known as Rakovnické keramické závody (Rakovník Ceramic Plants).
 Today the brand is owned by Lasselsberger and it is the biggest producer of sanitary ware in the country.

+The area near Rakovník was known for shale mining.
+Mining started in 1919 and ceased in 2018.
+The reason for the cessation of mining was primarily the obsolescence of technologies that did not meet legislative requirements, which made further mining unprofitable.
+However, an estimated 12 million tonnes of shale remained underground.

+Transport

+Rakovník is the terminus and start of railway lines heading from Prague, Kladno, Beroun, Osek, Žlutice, Bečov nad Teplou and Blatno.

 Sights

 The historical core of the town is the 400 metre-long Husovo Square, which is the second longest square in the Czech Republic.
 On the square is located the 16th-century town hall with a late Baroque façade.
 The interior of the town hall is decorated with a ceiling fresco depicting the town of Rakovník as it was 250 years ago.

 The eastern part of the square is dominated by the high Gothic Deaconal Church of St. Bartholomew, a 14th-century structure.
 The church was built on the site of an older church dedicated to St. Nicholas.
 Adjacent to the church stands a bell tower dating from 1495.
 It is considered as the most precious gothic bell tower in the Czech Republic and one of the most precious in Europe.
 The bell has a diameter of 1.6 metres.

 Other notable buildings in Rakovník include Church of Holy Trinity from the end of the 16th century and Gothic Church of Saint Giles.

 The former synagogue serves for cultural and social purposes.
 It contains the Václav Rabas Gallery.